 This gorgeous festive green clutch is one example; the apple shape is reminiscent of the story of Snow White and the velvet texture with gold finishing echoes the luxury and grandiosity of that fairy tale Disney world.

-If you’re a teen, or slightly older girl, you might want to approach this trend in a more nuanced manner.
+If you’re a teen, or slightly older girl, you might want to approach this fashion trend in a more nuanced manner.
 When we picture Disney princesses, we sometimes come up with stereotypes: pink, fluffy, glittery, over-the-top, and the list goes on.
 Though a touch of melodrama and exaggeration is necessary when it comes to fantasy, this isn’t always everyone’s taste.

 This green brocade party dress is especially Tinkerbell-esque with the flared hem and vivid bright green metallic fabric.
 The straighter silhouette, compared to those above, is far subtler, and allows the details and embellishments to really shine.